saurabhbiswas/SteelDesign/README.md

-# Design of Steel Structure with STAAD Pro by Mr. Saroj Biswas
+# Design of Steel Structure with STAAD Pro
 ## Next.js with TypeScript

 ## How to use